ibm-cloud-docs/vpc/vpc-endpoints.md

 For more information about setting up your VPC API environment or referencing methods to access your VPC resources, see [Setting up your CLI or API environment](/docs/vpc?topic=vpc-set-up-environment) or the [Virtual Private Cloud API reference](https://cloud.ibm.com/apidocs/vpc).

-Use one of the following public endpoints to connect to the API.
+Use one of the following public endpoints to connect to the VPC infrastructure API.
 The endpoints are based on the region of the service.

 | Region            | Endpoint                              |
 |-------------------|---------------------------------------|